mehhdiii/bug0-dd-action-server/README.md

 Moves the robot towards the target point when no obstacle between robot and target.

 ### `scripts/wall_follow_service.py`
-Makes the robot such that it follows a wall.
+Makes the robot follow a wall in front of it.

 ## Launch files: